 Hang kids’ artwork, museum style

 I’ve always loved the look of gallery walls, but I’ve never quite had a big enough kids’ art collection to make one myself.
 Well, now that my son has started preschool, I think I could make one of these awesome DIY kids’ art gallery walls in every room now.
 Check Design Improvised for her excellent tutorial and some really great tips.

 Create a rotating gallery of kids’ artwork with clothespins

 If you’re wondering how to display your kids’ artwork in a less permanent way, check out this clothesline display of kids’ artwork at Fresh Crush, which is designed to hold a changing rotation of your current faves.
 Once you’ve replaced one round of art with another, consider digitizing the old pictures or turnin1g them into a keepsake photo book — more on that below.

 Make a collage of favorite kids’ artwork: 4 cool options

-The folks at Simply Create Kids designed this collage poster to be a major space saver, but it happens to look sophisticated, too.
+The folks at Simply Create Kids (no longer around, sniff) designed this collage poster to be a major space saver, but it happens to look sophisticated, too.
 Plus, you get to pick your own layout and caption for your kids’ “collection.”
 So cute!

 Similarly, we’ve been longtime fans of the heart photo collage print from Minted, which they’ve now updated with custom captions!
 Turn each of your child’s favorite pieces, from the scribbles to the masterpieces, into photos, then add captions like “Emma’s first happy face” to “kindergarten self-portrait.”